Benefits for people affected by cancer

 If you live in Northern Ireland

-You can speak to Macmillan’s welfare rights advisers by calling the Macmillan Support Line on 0808 808 00 00.
-They are specially trained to help you get any benefits you might be entitled to.
+You can speak to Macmillan welfare rights advisers by calling our support line on 0808 808 00 00.
+They are trained to help you get any benefits you may be entitled to.

 You might also be able to meet a Macmillan welfare rights adviser in person through a local service.
 This depends on where you live.